-Section of GFP Verification Items Applicable Activities Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.10, 7.3 ES1 Maintenance or increase of forest carbon stocks All All Verifications 4.
-Carbon Monitoring Worksheet (CMW) must show maintenance or increase of Standing Live and Dead carbon stocks in Activity Areas as determined by a running 10-year average of carbon stocks within the Activity Areas.
+Section of GFP Verification Items Applicable Activities Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.10, 7.3 ES1 Maintenance or increase of forest carbon stocks All All Verifications Carbon Monitoring Worksheet (CMW) must show maintenance or increase of Standing Live and Dead carbon stocks in Activity Areas as determined by a running 10-year average of carbon stocks within the Activity Areas.
 None Verification is complete when verifier makes observation with CMW that annual monitoring is consistent with requirement.
 Verification cannot be completed if project does not meet this requirement prior to consultation from the Reserve.
 This condition is not evoked until the project has 10-years' worth of monitoring data.
-IFM, Restoration, Reforestation Initial Verification Full Verifications 4.
-Project carbon stock inventories and site visit observation must demonstrate progress toward a goal of 95% native species from CALCBOSK.
-Verification is complete when data is queried within CALCBOSK and the project 3.10, 7.3 ES2 Native species Large Urban Forest Initial Verification Full Verifications 4.
-Project carbon stock inventories must demonstrate that the percent of native species does not decrease throughout the project life.
-None indicates that it is in compliance with the native species requirement.
+IFM, Restoration, Reforestation Initial Verification Full Verifications Project carbon stock inventories and site visit observation must demonstrate progress toward a goal of 95% native species from CALCBOSK.
+Verification is complete when data is queried within CALCBOSK and the project indicates that it is in compliance with the native species requirement.
 Verifiers must confirm that the correct species are identified as native.
-If the application indicates that the project is not in compliance with this requirement, verifier shall
+If the application indicates that the project is not in compliance with this requirement, verifier shall notify the Reserve.
+3.10, 7.3 ES2 Native species Large Urban Forest Initial Verification Full Verifications Project carbon stock inventories must demonstrate that the percent of native species does not decrease None Agroforestry Initial Verification Full Verifications Project carbon stock inventories and verifier observations must demonstrate compliance with the None For Activity Areas that employed the field sampling inventory methodology, verification is complete when